Vinyl (1965 film): Background

-Vinyl was the first adaptation of the novel, which was filmed six years later by Stanley Kubrick (see A Clockwork Orange).
+Vinyl was the first adaptation of the novel, which was filmed six years later by Stanley Kubrick (as A Clockwork Orange).
 Warhol bought the book in the spring of 1965 and forwarded it to his screenwriter Ronald Tavel.
 He had claimed that he had secured the right to the story for $3,000.
 The film is solely based on the original and reproduces the plot in a very condensed form and the names of the characters have also changed.

 The recording of Vinyl took place on a day in April / early May 1965 with a very low budget and without samples.
 The only location in the film is a corner in Warhol's Factory while the 16mm black and white camera, the Auricon brand, stood on a stand and was barely moved.

 Vinyl was originally supposed to consist of a purely male casting and bring out Gerard Malanga; but since the model Edie Sedgwick, who Warhol had met earlier the same year, coincidentally showed up for photography, Warhol gave her the last minute role in the strip.
 Some of the extras in Vinyl did not even realize that they were filmed and had no connection to the plot.

 The movie features the songs "Nowhere to Run" by Martha and the Vandellas, "Tired of Waiting for You" by The Kinks, "The Last Time" by The Rolling Stones and "Shout" by The Isley Brothers.
 "Nowhere to Run" is played twice in full length while the artists dance to it.

 Vinyl was shown the first time on June 4, 1965 as part of Jonas Mekas' Film-Makers' Cinematheque listing.

 Stanley Kubrick's 1971 film, as well as Vinyl, begins with a close-up of the protagonist's face.
 Why the movie is called Vinyl is unclear.